 - There are 25 horses and 5 tracks without a timer, how many minimum races are required to determine the winner?

-Interview Process with DE Shaw India is very lengthy and it involved nearly 5 rounds for me.
-Even though I heard so many reviews there would be huge work pressure and that the employees will have to work for nearly 12 hrs daily, I decided to give it a go-to see how the process will be.
+The interview Process with DE Shaw India is very lengthy and it involved nearly 5 rounds for me.
+Even though I heard so many reviews there would be huge work pressure and that the employees will have to work for nearly 12 hrs daily, I decided to give it a go-to to see how the process will be.

 DE Shaw Round 1: